paulpierre/informer/README.md

 ## About
 Informer (TGInformer) is a bot library that allows you to masquerade as multiple REAL users on telegram and log detailed information about specific keywords you set to the database or to your own private telegram channel.

 This is a functioning proof-of-concept project with known bugs.
-I am not publically actively updating this as I am commercially developing this privately.
-Feel free to fork, share and drop me a line.
+I am not publically actively updating this as I may or may not be commercially developing this privately.
+Feel free to fork, share and drop me a line!

 ![image](https://raw.githubusercontent.com/paulpierre/informer/master/screenshots/4.png)